 The Afloia 2000 provides a middle ground between the performance of the Frigidaire 30 and the price of the ProBreeze 1200.

-The water tank capacity is 68 ounces, or 0.53 gallons with the total rate of removal up to 26 ounces of moisture each day.
+The water tank capacity is 68 ounces or 0.53 gallons with the total removal rate in bathrooms for up to 26 ounces of water moisture each day.

-It doesn't come with a continuous drain feature.
-If you are planning on running this all-day, it may become tedious having to empty the tank rather than having self-draining.
+The dehumidifier doesn't even come with a continuous drain feature.
+According to reviews, if you are planning on running this all-day, it might become tedious having to discard the contents of the tank rather than having self-draining.